Harvard-IACS/2020-CS109A/content/pages/faq.md

 # Auditing

 - **Can I audit this course?
 What are the rules for auditing?**
+  - Yes, you are welcome to audit this course.
+Send an email to cs109a2020@gmail.com to request full Canvas access.
+All auditors must agree to abide by the following rules:
+  	- All auditors are held to the same standard of academic honesty as our registered students.
+Please do not share homeworks or solutions with anyone.
+Violations will be reported to the Harvard Administrative Board.
+  	- Auditors are not permitted to take the course for credit in the future.
+  	- Auditors may not attend lectures or section during the live stream.
+Students are randomly assigned to small groups for coding exercises and mixing auditors and students in this way is not ideal.
+We are investigating methods that would allow auditors to join, but this is the current policy.
-  - Yes, you are welcome to audit this course and attend lecture and sections.
-However, auditors should not submit HWs or participate in projects and should refrain from using any course TF resources that are destined and created for our registered students like Ed, Jupyter Hub, and office hours.
+  	- Audiors should not submit HWs or participate in projects.
+  	- Auditors should refrain from using any course and TF resources that are designed for our registered students like Ed, Jupyter Hub, and office hours.